oneeve8/kobble-data/content/Information.md

 Belief requires trust in others:
 You can trust others- You trust information is coming from a source that is trustworthy based on prior experience with a person or their work.
 You trust that the person or information is unbiased and objective.

-Knowledge reqYou can trust yourself- You have experienced it, observed it, and tested it for yourself.
+Knowledge requires trust in yourself- You have experienced it, observed it, and tested it for yourself.
 You trust that your own motive is unbiased and objective.

 Faith: